Taxpayer Guide to Identity Theft

 Know the warning signs

-Be alert to possible identity theft if you receive an IRS notice or letter that states that:
+Be alert to possible tax-related identity theft if you are contacted by the IRS or your tax professional/provider about:

 Steps to take if you become a victim